Campus Traditions: What Makes Us Montana

 Griz Fight Song

 Up with Montana boys, down with the foe!
 The Griz Fight Song has a long and storied history, first mentioned in a 1914 version of the student newspaper.
 Whatever its origins, expect to hear Griz Nation belting out the quirky, old-school lyrics after every athletic win and beyond.
+Learning the words to the Griz Fight Song is a favorite activity at Orientation.

 Pumpkin on Main Hall

 Keep this one a secret, and keep your eyes on Main Hall throughout October.
 That’s because, unapproved by University officials, someone spikes a pumpkin onto the highest spire of this historic building.
 Very few people know who pulls off this daring caper (seriously), although members of our rock-climbing community are suspected culprits.
+Keep your eyes out come October for this mysterious gourd's appearance.

-Brawl of the Wild & Can the Cats Food Drive
+Brawl of the Wild

 The most anticipated football game of the year sees the formidable Grizzlies face off against their in-state rivals, the Montana State Bobcats from Bozeman.
 The energy leading up to this game is palpable, and come game day, it’s nothing but football fever throughout the entire state.
+Choose your side wisely and enjoy the friendly competition for the most-watched sporting event in the state of Montana.

-WINTER
+WINTER Traditions

 Firepits and Ice Skating on the Oval